helix-iot/helix-sandbox/docs/cygnus_historical_storage.md

-## FIWARE Cygnus - Example of historical storage using MongoDB.
+## FIWARE Cygnus - Example of historical storage using MongoDB

 #### Creating a pressure sensor in the Orion Context Broker